 Debugging can be like finding a black cat in a dark room...
 Turn on the lights so the black cat is easily seen.

-Clarinox debug tools provide in-built protocol analyser support for faster debugging of complex wireless devices.
-In addition, it offers threading, memory usage and memory leak analysis.
-Together these tools support the tuning of applications and aid in the communication of issues.
-The user is able to add custom plug-ins as required, with a console interface via a single physical medium.
+ClariFi™ provides an in-built protocol analyzer support for faster debugging of complex wireless devices and is used with our user-friendly SoftFrame abstraction layer middleware.
+It offers threading, memory usage, and memory leak analysis.
+Together these tools support the tuning of applications and aid in communicating issues.
+Users can add custom plug-ins as required, with a console interface via a single physical medium.

 Plug-ins can pass specific messages to the debug tools sent by the debug target.
 By defining plug-ins via the plug-in interface, flexibility is provided for developers to add their own debugging functionality.

-Our Memory analysis tools will ensure that you never have another memory leak without knowing where the source of the problem is in your embedded application.
-These tools will let you know the allocations, de-allocations, statistics, address, size, system thread and even the line number of where your buffer is being allocated memory.
+ClariFi™ Memory analysis tools will ensure that you quickly find memory leaks in your embedded application.
+These tools will let you know the allocations, de-allocations, statistics, address, size, system thread, and even the line number of where your buffer is being allocated memory.

 Included memory analysis tools:

-Our Message browser tool allows developers to get a high-level overview of their application running in real-time.
-This becomes very useful to developers debugging RTOS applications and want to ensure that threads are executing with their allocated time-frame.
+Our Message browser tool lets developers get a high-level overview of their application running in real-time.
+This becomes very useful to developers debugging RTOS applications who want to ensure that threads execute within their allocated time frame.

-Integrated Lua engine allows exclusive message matching to search, highlight or filter out messages while analysing debug data.
+Integrated Lua engine allows exclusive message matching to search, highlight or filter out messages while analyzing debug data.

-The built in virtual console gives developers the ability to interact with their embedded hardware through a command-based interface over UART, TCP/IP server or JLink RTT.
-This becomes useful when needing user-input for your embedded application and eliminates the need for hardware input devices.
+The built-in virtual console allows developers to interact with their embedded hardware through a command-based interface over UART, TCP/IP server, or JLink RTT.
+This becomes useful when needing user input for your embedded application and eliminates the need for hardware input devices.

-Clarifi is integrated with a Lua engine and a Lua terminal to simple execute lua commands.
-The Lua engine provides:
+ClariFi™ is integrated with the Lua engine and terminal to enable the simple execution of Lua commands.
+The Lua engine provides the following:

 Conference Paper: A flexible plug-in based debugger: The paper describes a flexible, plug-in based debugger.
 The debug system, built as a C++ interfac ...

-Debugging: Wikipedia states that "Debugging is, in general, a lengthy and tiresome task." ... for debugging discussion Comments from reader ...
+Debugging: Wikipedia states that "Debugging is, in general, a lengthy and tiresome task." ... for debugging discussion Comments from readers On 04/28 ...